 Autonomous vehicles, or AVs, use technology to sense the surroundings and navigate without human input.
 Radar, lasers, GPS and sensors embedded in roads are some of the technologies AVs use to “see” what’s ahead, behind and next to them on local streets and highways.
 AV technology typically go hand-in-hand with other innovations, such as electric vehicles, connected vehicle technology and ridesharing.

 AVs and related technologies offer great opportunities to fill the “first mile/last mile” gap between transit stops and riders’ destinations.
 Imagine stepping off a TRAX or FrontRunner train, getting into a waiting AV car or van, and arriving at your office 10 minutes later, all the while working on your laptop with an uninterrupted connection to the internet.
-It’s coming, and it may be sooner than you think.
+Check out UTA's Autonomous Shuttle Pilot.